Patent Search Cost: Everything You Need to Know

 You should give your researcher as much information as possible about your invention.
 You can include drawings, a detailed description, and the names of any companies whom you know are your competitors.

 A professional patent search can cost hundreds or thousands of dollars, but the benefits of such a search may make it worth the price.
 If you need help with patent searching, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.